hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/workspaces.md

 - permanent and temporary storage
 - Slurm accounting
 - fair share on research group level

+!!!
+ATTENTION
+    Please always load the `Workspace` module, even if only just copying files into it.
+The module corrects the `umask` and therewith the created file and directory permissions.

+    Furthermore, it is good practice to use `$WORKSPACE/file1` instead of absolute path `/path/to/Workspace/file1`

 ## Motivation
 HPC data typically is shared data.
 This could be between students and supervisors, between researchers of a research group, or even between researchers of different institutes.
 These data needs to be accessible even if people leave the team.